jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 (Careful, there's one major difference between this and `jal`!)

-You must properly update any required entities in your code (e.g. the control unit, ControlTransfer unit, etc).
+You must properly update any required entities in your code (e.g. the control unit, JumpDetection unit, etc).
 Finally, you should wire up any necessary muxes.

-You can run the tests for changes you made for ControlTransfer unit in this part with the following command,
+You can run the tests for changes you made for JumpDetection unit in this part with the following command,

 ```
 sbt:dinocpu> Lab2 / testOnly dinocpu.NextPCJalrTesterLab2